JaguarSec/Turo-Car-Sharing-Multiple-Regression/README.md

 # Turo-Car-Sharing---Multiple-Regression

-Description: Mult.
-Reg.
-Analysis performed on data from car sharing platform 'Turo' using R and a public data set representing operations in the state of Arizon of car features and additional metrics such as gas mileage and price.

 Objective/Question:
 - Which of the several factors offer a meaningful impact on the final price of a trip?